 10.5 A Bathing suit

 Staying with the same theme as in tip #10, pack a bathing suit if you are heading to a warm, beach destination.
-For the same reasons as above, you want to make sure you can hit the ocean or pool as soon as you arrive.
+You want to make sure you can hit the ocean or pool as soon as you arrive and its a must pack carry-on item!
 Don’t rely on getting your luggage right away.